 The Citizen caliber B877 is a solar powered (Eco Drive) quartz watch movement found in the Promaster Nighthawk family of watches.

-Citizen claims that the accuracy of the B877 is without +/- 15 seconds per month when the watch is in normal operating temperatures of +5C to +35C (41F to 95F).
+Citizen claims that the accuracy of the B877 is within +/- 15 seconds per month when the watch is in normal operating temperatures of +5C to +35C (41F to 95F).

 The B877 holds a power reserve of up to 6 months on a full charge when the capacitor/battery is storing energy correctly.